kineticadb/kinetica-api-python/README.md

 This is the 6.0.0 version of the client-side Python API for Kinetica.

-To install this package, run 'sudo pip install -e .' in the 'gpudb' directory.
+To install this package, run 'sudo pip install -e .' in the root directory of the repo.

 There is also an example file in the example directory.